Dottore112/BetterTesla/README.md

 - You can set broadcasts for bypassing tesla for the team or the item bypass
 - You can set an item that bypass the tesla if holded
 - You can set if CHI or MTF will bypass the teslas
+- You can set if, at no more SCPs, the tesla will disable itself

 ## Player Managing
 - You can set if, at die by tesla, a person inventory will be erased